 Age of criminal responsibility and criminal prosecution

 The age of criminal prosecution is 12 years old.
-This means if a child aged between 8 and 11 breaks the law, their case can't be heard in a criminal court.
-Instead their behaviour can be addressed by a Children's Hearing.
+This means if a child aged 8 to 11 breaks the law, their case cannot go to a criminal court.
+Instead their case may go to a Children's Hearing.
 The hearing will focus on the child's behaviour and circumstances and not the offence.
 It is no longer possible for a child under 12 to get a criminal conviction.